PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 12:29:28
+Last updated: 2024-04-08 12:30:03
-Random Quote: You're like Hitler!
-But even Hitler cared about Germany or something. - Morty Smith
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson